rafa1944/edukey-test/readme.md

 ## Where is the core?

-The most important file to check the assessment is:
+The most important files to check the assessment are:

 - Where all the backend happens
 ```php